This lightly spiced carrot soup couldn't be any simpler to make, yet it makes a delicious supper on a cold winter's evening.

 Meanwhile toast the cumin seeds in a dry frying pan until fragrant.
 Add the toasted cumin seeds and Madras curry powder to the vegetables and cook a further 2-3 minutes.

-Add the chicken stock, bouquet garni and 500ml/18fl oz water and bring to the boil.
+Add the stock, bouquet garni and 500ml/18fl oz water and bring to the boil.
 Reduce to a simmer and cook for 30 minutes.

 Remove the bouquet garni, then blend the soup in a blender until smooth.
 Pass through a sieve into a clean saucepan and season to taste with salt and freshly ground black pepper.